christian-miljkovic/alfred/README.md

 ## Deploying
 #### Steps
+1. Build a local image and deploy it to a docker repo
+2. `heroku create <app_name>` to initialize the project from your current repo
+3. For container projects follow the container deploy instructions
+4. If the project has a db add the postgres heroku addon

+#### [WIP] Steps
 1. Configure a `heroku.yml` file
 2. Provision any add-ons and add them to the `heroku.yml` file
   - For example get the `DATABASE_URL` and add it to `heroku.yml` as a config